Buy Inner Peace Instead Of Passive Income

 There’s more than one way to skin a cat.
 Find the one that works for you.

-One caveat here: real estate often comes with leverage and tax advantages.
 Someone buying a duplex might house hack, by living in one half and use an FHA loan to put less money down.
 They’re investing with less upfront cash and subsidizing their own living costs.
-Just another reminder that not every dollar invested is created equal.